tealvince/SQLayout/README.md

         .withSQFrameCalculator(SQLayoutCalculators.topAlignedFlow)
     )

 The code above is all that is needed to add views that layout in the content view and for the content view to calculate a size to fit its contents.
+In fact, containerLeftAlignedVStack is the default frame calculator, so the first two statements could be simplified further to a single line each.

 ## Use cases